-What Is a Schedule C?
+What Is Schedule C?

-Who Files a Schedule C?
+Who Files Schedule C?

-Your venture doesn’t have to be making money for you to report losses on Schedule C. The IRS provides nine factors to use in determining if your venture is a hobby or business.
+The IRS provides nine factors to use in determining if your venture is a hobby or business.
 Those include whether you treat it like a business, whether you’re working toward making it profitable and whether the activity makes a profit in some years even if it doesn’t in others.

 How to File Schedule C

-If your business carries an inventory, you have to complete Part III, which is the Cost of Goods Sold.
+You must complete Part III of Schedule C for "Cost of Goods Sold" if your business carries an inventory.
 You’re expected to log your inventory at the start of the tax year, then again at the end of the tax year, and track all expenses connected to selling those goods.
 You can deduct those expenses from your profits to arrive at the true cost of goods sold.

 The IRS provides Schedule C to report income and losses from a business or sole proprietorship.
 The form gathers data on your income and subtracts your expenses to arrive at your total taxable income for the year.